S0la1re/Pizza-Sales-SQL-Project/README.md

 ## Recommendations

-1. Focus on Popular Pizzas:
+### Focus on Popular Pizzas:
 - Increase marketing and promotion efforts for the top-selling pizzas, such as The Classic Deluxe Pizza and The Barbecue Chicken Pizza, to maintain high demand and boost revenue.

-1. Optimize Operations During Peak Hours:
+### Optimize Operations During Peak Hours:
 - Ensure sufficient stock and staffing during peak hours from 12:00 PM to 1:00 PM to maximize revenue.
 Consider offering special promotions during these hours to further increase sales.

-1. Develop Strategies to deal with Less Profitable Hours:
+### Develop Strategies to deal with Less Profitable Hours:

--
+### Encourage Sales on Less Profitable Days of the Week:
+- Consider introducing special offers or promotions on Sundays and Mondays to stimulate sales on these less profitable days.

+### Reevaluate Strategies by Month:
+- Since certain months have shown below-average revenue, it may be beneficial to introduce seasonal promotions or new product offerings during these periods to boost sales.